stitchfix/hamilton/CONTRIBUTING.md

 # Guidance on how to contribute

-> All contributions to this project will be released under the [Apache 2.0 license](LICENSE). .
+> All contributions to this project will be released under the [BSD 3-Clause Clear License](LICENSE). .
 > By submitting a pull request or filing a bug, issue, or
 > feature request, you are agreeing to comply with this waiver of copyright interest.
 > You're also agreeing to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).